Sallum

 Sallum (السلوم /arz/ various transliterations include El Salloum, As Sallum or Sollum) is a harbourside village or town in Egypt.
 It is along the Egypt/Libyan short north–south aligned coast of the Mediterranean Sea in the far northwest corner of Egypt.
 It is, geodesically, 8 km east of the border with Libya, and 128 km from the notable port of Tobruk, Libya.

 Sallum is mainly a Bedouin community of the families of merchants, fishermen and herdsmen.
 It has little tourist activity and few organized historical curiosities.
 It is a key trading center for the local Bedouin community.
 It has a World War II Commonwealth War Graves Commission cemetery and is 7.5 km north of Halfaya Pass.

 Sallum is on its own pass which, improved since World War II, has become the main pass ascending the related ridge, which obstructs east–west trade.
 The ridge extends away from its northern part, east-facing sea cliffs, south by 55 km, there turning increasingly east.
-This escarpment is the ʿAqaba al-Kabīr, once called the ʿAqaba as-Sallūm, such as in the 12th century - a descriptor meaning graded (evened out) ascent, then making the name of the town.
+This escarpment is the ʿAqaba al-Kabīr, once called the ʿAqaba as-Sallūm, such as in the 12th century - a descriptor meaning graded (evened out) ascent, thus giving the town its name.
 There are no other roadworthy passes nearby.

 Sallum was a small Roman port.
 Some Roman wells remain locally.
 Sometimes called Baranis, the port should not be confused with the medieval-noted branch of the Berbers, the al-Baranis.

 At its southern end, scattered homes mark out the end of the northern coast of Egypt.
 Amenities include a post office and a National Bank of Egypt branch.